Matching the Safelight to the Paper, and Testing for Fog

 How to choose safelight colour, wattage and distance for black and white paper, and run a fog test that reveals trouble before it shows.

 A safelight exists to let paper be handled while it cannot yet be exposed by the print itself.
-The compromise is real: no safelight is indefinitely safe.
-Kodak’s publication K-4, How Safe Is Your Safelight?, states the principle plainly, that most sensitised materials are affected if exposed to safelight illumination long enough.
-Choosing the right filter and confirming it works are two separate tasks, and the second is the one usually skipped.
+The compromise is real: no safelight is completely safe for an indefinite period.
+Kodak’s How Safe Is Your Safelight?
+A Guide to Darkroom Illumination (Publication K-4, October 2006) opens with five blunt facts, and the first four are the ones worth memorising: no safelight is safe forever; filters are formulated for specific papers and films; filters fade with use; and poor safelight conditions cost you quality long before any visible fog appears.
+The Kodak recommendations are based on test procedures similar to ANSI Standard PH2.22-1998.
+Choosing the right filter and confirming it actually works are two separate jobs, and the second is the one usually skipped.

 Matching colour and brightness to the emulsion